Fred Liu

 If you attend the University of Guelph and are interested in applying, please email me your CV, a copy of your transcript, and a brief cover letter with your goals and interests.
 I will reach out to you if your academic background fits my research program.

-Previous Student Training (post-graduation outcome)
+Previous Student Training (post-graduation outcome, if available)

 Undergraduate: